-Best of Sikkim Souvenirs
+Best of Sikkim Souvenirs to shop in Gangtok

 Here is my list of top Sikkim Souvenirs to bring back home:

-Thangka Paintings – Sikkim Souvenirs
+Thangka Paintings – Sikkim Souvenirs for the Art Lovers

-Thangka paintings can be found throughout the Himalayas – in Bhutan, Nepal, Ladakh and of course Sikkim.
-There are Thangkas in cotton, silk and of course paper.
-These are miniature paintings depicting either the scenes from Buddha’s life, Buddhist deities & Bodhisattvas or the mystic Mandalas.
+Thangka paintings can be found throughout the Himalayas – in Bhutan, Nepal, Ladakh, and of course Sikkim.
+There are Thangkas in cotton, silk, and of course paper.
+These are miniature paintings depicting either the scenes from Buddha’s life, Buddhist deities & Bodhisattvas, or the mystic Mandalas.
 Unless you are a Buddhist and you connect with the iconography, choose the one that appeals to you.

-Remember Thangka paintings are delicate and demand a good maintenance.
+Remember Thangka paintings are delicate and demand good maintenance.
 Most monasteries keep their prized Thangkas in multiple layers of silk and take them out for special occasions only.

 This is my favorite souvenir from Sikkim.
 A singing bowl is something you may have seen in many Buddhist monasteries.
 Singing bowls are metallic bowls, I assume made of mixed metals.
 They sometimes have mantras engraved on them.
-What is intriguing about these bowls is that they come with a wooden stick that when you moves on the rim of the bowl produces and sound.
+What is intriguing about these bowls is that they come with a wooden stick that when you move on the rim of the bowl produces and sound.
 If you keep moving the sound leads to a crescendo.

 In case the bowl sings when in the hands of the shopkeeper and not when in your hand, here is the trick to making it sing.